-U.S. private hiring slows in June, weekly jobless claims rise
+U.S. private payrolls growth slows; jobless claims rise

 In a separate report, the Labor Department said initial claims for state unemployment benefits increased 4,000 to a seasonally adjusted 248,000 for the week ended July 1.
 It was the third straight weekly increase in claims.

-Claims rose last week likely as some automakers closed assembly plants for the annual summer retooling.
+The rise in claims last week likely reflected automakers' closing of assembly plants for the annual summer retooling.
 Still, it was the 122nd straight week that claims remained below 300,000, a threshold associated with a healthy labor market.

 That is the longest such stretch since 1970, when the labor market was smaller.
 The labor market is near full employment, with the jobless rate at a 16-year low.

 Unadjusted claims for Michigan, a hub for auto production, increased 1,159 last week.
 Automakers normally shut assembly plants for annual retooling at the start of July, which tends to push up claims.

 Applications are likely to remain elevated as some companies like General Motors embark on extended summer shutdowns to deal will slower sales, which have led to an inventory bloat.